 In her opening remarks, the Deputy Secretary-General characterized the coronavirus pandemic as a threat to the world's most vulnerable people, the global economy and the progress that governments have been making since the SDGs were agreed in 2015.
 The challenge is now to get the crisis response right in order to make good on the decade of action to deliver the SDGs once the crisis is over.

 Over the past years, policy-makers and societies as a whole have become more aware of the need for sustainable development.
-Many actors are joining in and helping to strengthen the momentum, such as investors, innovators, young people, cities and communities.
+Many actors are joining in and helping to strengthen the momentum, such as investors, innovators, civil society organisations of all types, people of all ages, cities and communities.
 At the same time, the broad and deep transformative change that the 2030 Agenda promised has not happened yet.

 Action in three areas in particular will be instrumental.
 Firstly, a broad mobilization of all actors and partners is required, with governments leading the way and more sectors of society joining in.
 Young people in particular are a substantial force for positive change, already placing climate change and inclusive sustainable development higher up the political agenda.
 Secondly, there is a need to raise ambition, including governments meeting their commitments for international development cooperation, climate finance and climate action.
 Thirdly, game-changing solutions and breakthrough innovations will help deliver concrete results at scale.